IsaiahPaget/odin-sokol-hot-reload-template/README.md

+> [!WARNING]
+> This repository is looking for a new maintainer.
+Do you want to do it?
+Send me an email: karl@zylinski.se or poke me on Discord: https://discord.gg/4FsHgtBmFK

 # Odin + Sokol + Hot Reload template

 Hot reload gameplay code when making games using Odin + Sokol.
 Also comes with web build support (no hot reload on web, it's just for web release builds).